breezy-codes/breezy-codes.github.io/intro.md

 ## Work Experience

-I have held multiple roles at Deakin University, ranging from academic support to curriculum development.
-These positions have honed my skills in both technical development and student support.
+I have held multiple roles at Deakin University, ranging from academic support to curriculum development and now working within teaching as an Associate Teaching Fellow.
+My responsibilities include marking, conducting help hub sessions, and developing learning materials for computer networks and SAP.
+I have also contributed to the SMS Evaluation Team, facilitating evaluations and improvements for the student mentoring program.

 For a complete summary of my work experience, visit [Work Experience](content/work-experience.md).